 - Doesn’t always break the bank account.

-- Doesn’t loose shape – after countless washes
+- Doesn’t lose shape even after countless washes.

 - Hangs away from the skin, increasing airflow.

 - Being a thinner fabric, seersucker cotton can crease easily.